-Should a student be unable to take a scheduled assessment or reassessment due to illness, the student must notify the Associate Dean of Academic and Student Affairs and course faculty no later than the 30 minutes prior to the scheduled assessment start time on the day of the assessment or reassessment.
+Should a student be unable to take a scheduled assessment or reassessment due to illness, the student must notify the Associate Dean of Academic and Student Affairs (or Director, Nurse Anesthesia Program for DNPNA students) and course faculty no later than the 30 minutes prior to the scheduled assessment start time on the day of the assessment or reassessment.
 Notification can be made by telephone, Teams message or e-mail.
 In order for an excused absence to be considered, a letter from an appropriate licensed practitioner within their scope of practice who evaluated the student related to the present illness, including dates the student is unable to attend class activities, must be received no later than one business day following the missed assessment/reassessment.
 The provider cannot be an immediate family member of the student in question and must have been involved in the provision of care for the illness.
 Faxed and electronic copies of the letter may be accepted initially, provided that the original hard copy is received within one week.
-The Associate Dean of Academic and Student Affairs reserves the right to require the student to provide additional information and/or documentation beyond that listed above if deemed pertinent in determining whether or not an absence should be approved.
+The Associate Dean of Academic and Student Affairs (or Director, Nurse Anesthesia Program for DNPNA students) reserves the right to require the student to provide additional information and/or documentation beyond that listed above if deemed pertinent in determining whether or not an absence should be approved.